By: Attorney Lindsey A. Kujawa

 Some couples decide they need a financial agreement long after their wedding.
 It is an option to create a postnuptial agreement using the above criteria.
 The one exception is timing.
 A postnuptial agreement may not be valid if entered into in anticipation of divorce.
 Any divorce agreement is not simply contractual, but must be approved by the court.
 Postnuptial agreements can help couples clarify financial allocations and obligations to avoid ongoing conflict and create a foundation for future decisions about finances and estate planning.

-Lindsey A. Kujawa practices family and estate planning law at Hansen & Hildebrand, S.C.
-Contact her at (414) 273-2422 or contact us to discuss your concerns and get the legal advice you need to decide next steps.
+Attorney Lindsey A. Kujawa practices family and estate planning law at Hansen & Hildebrand, S.C.
+Contact us at (414) 273-2422 or submit a contact form to discuss your concerns and get the legal advice you need to decide next steps.